-- Demonstrates openness to being challenged on assumptions, beliefs, viewpoints and is willing to re-examine them in order to reach new conclusions. - Will participate in robust and rigorous debates and then work with peers to arrive at consensus solutions. - Listens sensitively to the views of others and takes these into consideration in discussion and decision-making, inside and outside the Board. - Is willing to enhance their contribution through receipt of feedback. - Fully empowers the Executive Directors to implement the strategic decisions taken by the Board.
+- Demonstrates openness to being challenged on assumptions, beliefs, viewpoints and is willing to re-examine them in order to reach new conclusions. - Will participate in robust and rigorous debates and then work with peers to arrive at consensus solutions. - Listens sensitively to the views of others, inside and outside the Board. - Is willing to enhance their contribution through receipt of feedback. - Fully empowers the Executive Directors to implement the strategic decisions taken by the Board.